[Tips for architectural photography explained] I took some photos after moving my office

 Reception and entrance

-The impression of the reception and entrance, which can be said to be the face of the office, is very important.
+The impression given to the reception and entrance, which are essentially the face of the office, is very important, isn't it?

-This is the reception and entrance of the Beyond Osaka office.
+Now, this is the reception and entrance area of Beyond's Osaka office.

-It has the atmosphere of an IT company.
-The predominantly black space is enhanced with a large mirror to create depth, and the company logo and chairs express the company's corporate colors.
+It has a very IT company-like atmosphere.
+The space is predominantly black, with large mirrors creating a sense of depth, and the company logo and chairs express the corporate colors.

 Common area/cafe (bar) space